mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

      } while (0)
 </pre>

-As you can see, error is checking is completely automatic.
-A single value read outside the expected range, or a read past the end of the buffer unwinds the serialization callstack and aborts the packet read.
+A single value read outside the expected range, or a read that would go past the end of the buffer returns false and aborts the packet read.

 ## Serializing Floating Point Values